ashton8504/shoppingApp/README.md

 This is a mobile shopping app that was built using HTML, CSS, JavaScript, and Firebase.
 The purpose of building this app was to further my learning of web development and database integration.

-I recently built a mobile shopping app using HTML, CSS, JavaScript, and Firebase to further my learning of web development.
+I built a mobile shopping app using HTML, CSS, JavaScript, and Firebase to further my learning of web development.
 This project was a great opportunity for me to gain new skills and knowledge, and I'm excited to share what I learned with you.

 One of the biggest things I learned from this project was how to use HTML and CSS to create the structure and design of a web app.
 I spent a lot of time tinkering with different layouts and styles until I found something that I was happy with.
 I also learned how to use JavaScript to add interactivity to my app, including handling user input and updating the DOM to reflect changes in data.